BlackNurse

 The BlackNurse attack is a form of denial of service attack based on ICMP flooding.
-The attack is special because a modest bandwidth of 20Mbit/s can be effective for disrupting a victim's network.
+The attack is special because a modest bandwidth of 20 Mbit/s can be effective for disrupting a victim's network.

 The attack consists of sending ICMP Destination Unreachable packets to a destination.
 This works because these packets caused the destination to consume resources at a relatively high rate relative to the traffic.

 Discovery

 The attack was first discovered by researchers Lenny Hansson and Kenneth Bjerregard Jørgensen at the Security Operations Center of the Danish Telecom operator TDC.
 The researchers' goal is to protect customers on that telecom network from DDoS attacks and other cyber threats.

 The team noted in their release about the attack:

 The BlackNurse attack attracted our attention, because in our anti-DDoS solution we experienced that even though traffic speed and packets per second were very low, this attack could keep our customers' operations down.
 This even applied to customers with large internet uplinks and large enterprise firewalls in place.
 We had expected that professional firewall equipment would be able to handle the attack.